 David O’Reilly, Director of Academic Support Services and English Language Studies and Business Manager, brings more than 20 years of experience in business education and training to the Fairleigh Dickinson University-Vancouver campus where he is responsible for the Pre University and Pre Master’s programs, Academic Support Services, and strategic oversight of campus finance and operations functions.

 David has designed, developed, and delivered numerous academic and business training courses both in the traditional classroom setting and for electronic media.
 He has also taught a variety of business and economic courses at the university undergraduate level.

 Before joining FDU, David was the Director of a Liberal Arts Diploma Program at a private Canadian College, where he was responsible for all aspects of program and curriculum development.
 David also spent almost 4 years in Japan working with Clarke Consulting Group where he developed and implemented training programs in Fortune 500 companies.

 David has received his MBA from Simon Fraser University and his Bachelor’s Degree in Communication at University College Dublin.
 He has lived and worked in Ireland, Germany, Canada, USA, and Japan and has traveled extensively throughout Asia and Europe.

 David speaks fluent English and has a basic knowledge of Japanese and Irish.

 MARIA ELIZABETH TORRES CONCEPCION

 Maria Elizabeth Torres Concepcion, Office Manager of Vancouver Campus and Senior Assistant to the Campus Executive, joined Fairleigh Dickinson in September 2017.
-She obtained her Master’s degree in Administrative Science with a specialization in Global Health and Human Services Administration from Fairleigh Dickinson University Vancouver Campus.
+She obtained her Master’s degree in Administrative Science with a specialization in Global Health and Human Services Administration from Fairleigh Dickinson University Vancouver Campus in 2017.